Myles Turner NBA Preview vs. the Heat

-The Indiana Pacers, with Myles Turner, face off versus the Miami Heat at 7:30 PM ET on Thursday.
+Myles Turner's Indiana Pacers take on the Miami Heat at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.